U.S. Customs and Border Protection, Department of Homeland Security; Department of the Treasury.

 Comment: One commenter requested that CBP provide criteria for determining when an entry-by-entry or statistical sampling method is appropriate for an audit and asserted that CBP should not be able to change the audit's method midstream, before completing the audit.

 CBP response: The decision regarding use of entry-by-entry or statistical sampling methodology in an audit is dependent on the unique circumstances involved and is therefore a matter of professional judgment.
-CBP auditors will exercise that judgment on a case-by-case basis based on information and data available to CBP.
+CBP auditors Start Printed Page 65955will exercise that judgment on a case-by-case basis based on information and data available to CBP.
 Proposed § 163.11(c)(2), adopted without change as § 163.11(c)(3) in this final rule, provides general guidance on when sampling methods are appropriate: Review of 100% of the entries/transactions is impossible or impractical in the circumstances; the sampling plan is prepared in accordance with generally recognized sampling procedures; and the sampling procedure is executed in accordance with the sampling plan.
 The decision to employ sampling or entry-by-entry review is solely within the auditor's discretion.

 Regarding changing methodology during the course of an audit, the auditor may encounter circumstances that were unknown when the sampling plan was created.
 The new circumstances may require changing the audit method from sampling to entry-by-entry, or vice-versa, in order to properly complete the audit.
 In some circumstances (see next comment response), CBP may expand the audit, either to address a disclosure presented by the audited entity during the course of the audit or to examine additional entries due to new circumstances.
 This may result in a change in the audit methodology or a different methodology applied to the expanded segment of the audit.

 Comment: A commenter inquired whether the proposed regulations permit CBP to go outside the sampling plan to examine entries and, if so, under what circumstances may CBP do so.